iorulezz/univ3-accounting-report/README.md

 ## Pools and Positions
-- Explanation of how Uniswap V3 keeps track of positions.
-- Description of the Position struct and its fields.

 In Uniswap V3, every Pool is an instance of [`contract UniswapV3Pool`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L30).
-We will discuss some of its variables that are relevant to our report.
-Let's first start with the *immutables*:
+A pool contains many variables that define it or its state.
+Here, we will discuss some of those that are of relevance to this report.
+To begin with, let's look at some variables from the set of *immutables*:

 ```solidity
 /// @notice The first of the two tokens of the pool, sorted by address